fbgallet/roam-extension-find-replace/README.md

 Auto-expand blocks in Search in page or Find & Replace doesn't works always properly.
 The API command to expand blocks doesn't seem to be 100% reliable when there is an important amount of indented blocks to open.
 You may have to click on refresh button `↻` until the counter indicates that there are no more words in a folded blocks.
 Anyway it's only a matter of block display: all matching words will be replaced if you click on 'Replace all'.

 - limits of live highlight on page feature:
 Text in code blocks are not highlighted.
-Likewise, if your search for strings including markdown syntax, or if your the matching string is hidden by some markdown syntax (like the link in an alias), it will not be highlighted.
+Likewise, if your search for strings including markdown syntax, or if the matching string is hidden by some markdown syntax (like the link in an alias), it will not be highlighted.
 A counter indicate how many strings can't be highlighted.
 You can see them with in plain text with the `🔎︎` button.
 But in any case, the words will be correctly detected and replaced.

 - limits around the logic operators:
 The count of matching elements is not fully reliable with AND or AND+ operators.
 AND+ is not yet applied to the whole graph search, the algorithm must be optimized to give a result in a reasonable time.